heimdal/heimdal/lib/asn1/README.md

 	     ple, one might decorate a request type with state needed during processing of the request.

-     --decorate=ASN1-TYPE:heim_object_t:fname
-	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of C type ‘heim_object_t’ values of which will be copied and released with ‘heim_retain()’ and ‘heim_release()’ respectively.

      --decorate=ASN1-TYPE:void*:fname
 	     Add to the C struct generated for the given ASN.1 SET, SEQUENCE, or CHOICE type named ASN1-TYPE a “hidden” field named fname of